Grxcelynx/cloning-project/README.md

 # Cloning Project - Razer Landing Page - 03/07/2022

 This project showcases Grace Birnam and Ruku Bhattarai's collaborative work in achieving a clone of Razer's landing/homepage.
+* Navbar and footer done by Ruku
+* Body Content done by Grace
 ## View and Interact
 https://grxcelynx.github.io/cloning-project/
 ## Contents